 And if your content is long enough, then it’s not keyword stuffing.
 It’s making sure that your ramblings about fictional conversations with Gary Illyes don’t drown out the fact that your post is really all about RankBrain.
 Thus anchoring your content, and your readers, in the topic you’re really exploring.

-Brian Dean suggests a brilliant method to make sure RankBrain will think your post is about what you want it to be about: ask another robot.
+Our Beginner’s Guide to B2B SEO shows you how to find those terms.
+Brian Dean also suggests a brilliant method to make sure RankBrain will think your post is about what you want it to be about: ask another robot.
 Watson’s Natural Language Understanding Tool can give you all kinds of interesting information about your content, including the main keywords that appear in your post, concepts related to your post, the main emotions expressed in your post, and more.

 You can literally copy-paste your entire article, and Watson instantly gives you something like this: